 Many lost dogs, displaced outdoor-access cats (lost away from home) and escaped indoor-only cats are too frightened to approach anyone including their own families.
 In these cases, most dogs and cats can be caught in a humane cage-type trap.
 However, some cats and dogs may be “trap shy” and unwilling to enter these types of traps.
 For these situations I offer assistance trapping with specialized capture techniques including a drop trap, enclosure trap, net gun and other capture tools.
 Use of these services requires an on-site consultation and often requires equipment rental and multiples trips to the capture site.
 In many cases, I will stay on-site to conduct the trap monitoring and capture of the lost pet.

-Rental of equipment requires signing an agreement that you will replace the cost of the equipment if it is lost, stolen or damaged (to the extent that it no longer functions).
+Rental of equipment requires signing an agreement that you will replace the cost of the equipment if it is lost, stolen or damaged.
 A deposit for the (full or partial) replacement cost of rental equipment is required at the time of rental.
 This will be refunded minus any outstanding rental fees or replacement costs of lost/stolen/damaged equipment.
 You are responsible for any fees incurred in returning equipment whether you choose to mail equipment or pay for on-site pick up.
 The full Equipment Rental Terms and Conditions are available within the Services Agreement.

 The drop trap is essentially a large box propped up with a stick.
 Cats that are uncomfortable entering a small cage trap will often readily walk under a drop trap.
 This trap must be monitored, and when the lost cat enters and settles down to eat the food, the rope is pulled and the trap drops down capturing the cat.
 The cat must then be transferred to a cage trap for transport back home.

 - Rental $30 for the first week and $20/wk thereafter.
 Using the drop trap is most successful if the lost cat is first conditioned to eat under the trap.
 This often limits the amount of time needed to watch the trap before he enters and is caught.
 This service may also require travel fees.